-Although still in the exploratory phase, IoT may play its own transformative role in the future of single-use medical technologies.
+Although still in the exploratory phase, IoT technology in healthcare may play its own transformative role in the future of single-use medical technologies.
 IoT refers to the billions of devices now connected to the internet, all collecting and sharing data.
 Hitachi is exploring how delivering data gathered by these single-use catheters and endoscopes can further improve patient and provider outcomes.
 For example, embedded device tracking features could trigger alerts to staff regarding improper device usage and help ensure that these single-use devices are not reused.
 IoT-connected medical facilities could also use device data as part of an end-to-end patient monitoring protocol.

 By incorporating IoT capabilities into these devices, participating OEMs would be able to help protect their brand’s reputation, reduce the potential for litigation and improve patient care.
 They could also take advantage of more accurate product tracking, reporting and forecasting ― resulting in additional safety and financial benefits.

 The ability to track and monitor every aspect of device usage at every stage of the product life cycle, from manufacture to distribution to end of life, has the potential to drive myriad improvements in patient care and medical logistics management.
-With IoT-connected devices, the possibilities for healthcare are endless.
+With IoT-connected devices, the possibilities for achieving transformative healthcare are endless.

 A leading innovator in the healthcare space, Hitachi is helping to improve not only the quality of care that patients receive but also the ability for OEMs to deliver high-quality products to the medical facilities they supply.
 By combining our tubing business, our tooling and fabrication business, our fine wire cable import and assembly business, and other innovative technologies, we offer a unique differentiator to OEMs.
 Together, we can share a joint mission to create superior outcomes for patients and providers.